 Hi, nice to meet you!
 Allow me to introduce myself since we will hopefully be in this journey together.
 My name is Karina P.- Odell, and I’m 21 years old.
-I’ve been struggling with my mental health for nearly 5 years so I’ve become all too familiar with eating disorders, depression, anxiety, borderline personality disorder and bipolar 2.
+(Now 24 years old.)
+I’ve been struggling with my mental health for nearly 5 years (8 years) so I’ve become all too familiar with eating disorders, depression, anxiety, borderline personality disorder and bipolar 2.
 I’m also no stranger to obsessions and compulsions and can have an unhealthy need for perfection.
 My time in mental hospitals has also given me a view of other mental illnesses.
 Not by reading about them, but by becoming friends with sufferers of those illnesses.

 I haven’t always been this emotionally unstable, impulsive, hopeless and empty person and I refuse to let those feelings define me!
 Every day I work on getting back to who I am even if I may struggle with certain things my whole life.

 I am adventurous and curious about new things and I love and care extremely deeply.
 Traveling the world is a huge ambition and all forms of art feed my mind and spirit.
 My family means the world to me and I’m in love with my feisty and affectionate Yorkshire Terrier who is my baby blessing!
 I also love our family dog, a remarkably intelligent and loyal Jack Chi, (Jack Russel-Chihuahua) who is another miracle!
 Writing is my biggest passion, and it has literally saved my life.
 I feel that I have a responsibility to use my words to help others in any way I can.